-Before writing fiction, Rin used to write obscure manuals ofr computer programs.
-They were born and raised in the Phillipines and in their own words “still haunts that place to this very day.”
+About the author: Before writing fiction, Rin used to write obscure manuals for computer programs.
+They were born and raised in the Philippines and in their own words “still haunts that place to this very day.”

-The Secrets of the Immortal Nicholas Flamel – Michael Scott
+6. The Secrets Of The Immortal Nicholas Flamel – Michael Scott

 If The Philosopher’s Stone is your favourite one of the Harry Potter books, then you’ll love to read more about Nicholas Flamel.
 This is also a Harry Potter book series alternative.

 The book follows Sophie and Josh Newman as they work their summer jobs.
-Dr John Dee battles bookshop owner (where Josh works) Nick Fleming in a magic battle to steal a book, and grabs it from Josh, who manages to save two pages.
-Nicj confeses that his real name is Nicholas Flamel and he’s really an alchemist and immortal.
+Dr. John Dee battles bookshop owner (where Josh works) Nick Fleming in a magic battle to steal a book, and grabs it from Josh, who manages to save two pages.
+Nick confesses that his real name is Nicholas Flamel and he’s really an alchemist and immortal.

-You might also like The Occult Book, as he’s mentioned there too.
+You might also like The Occult Book, as Nicholas Flamel mentioned there too.

-About the author: Michael Scott (not The Office’s Michael Scott!) is an Irish writer who specialises in horror and fantasy.
+About the author: Michael Scott is an Irish writer who specialises in horror and fantasy.

 A young English boy with glasses, black hair, an owl, a hidden magical world, and destiny beyond his control; Harry Potter or The Books Of Magic?
 Well, both!
 These comics came out before J.K.
-Rowling penned Harry Potter, and as far as I know she never said it influencer her or not, but the similarity is uncanny.
+Rowling penned Harry Potter, and as far as I know, she never said if it influenced her or not.

 Timothy has to potential to be the most powerful magician in the world but he’s not sure if he wants to be.
 He’s guided through the magical world from the beginning of time by other musicians to decide his fate, but the choice may have already been made for him.